SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/product/quote-delete-deactivate-price-list-or-product.md

 ## Deactivate products

-1. Select the price list containing the product you want to deactivate, in the **Price list** list.
+1. Select the price list containing the product you want to deactivate.
 The products in the price list are shown in the list at the bottom.

 2. Clear the checkbox for each product you want to deactivate.